ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_breastcancer/concept_model.rst

      - 4.7%

 .. note::
-   - using stand-in values for both coverage and relative risk of DCIS treatment.
    - verification: check to see if :math:`i_{BC|DCIS{tx1}} < i_{BC|DCIS{tx0}}`
    - note conclusions from Narod 2015: However, although it is accepted that, for women with invasive breast cancer, prevention of in breast recurrence does not prevent death, (see ref 26 in paper) this has not been widely accepted for women with DCIS.
 Also, for women with invasive cancers it is accepted that, in terms of survival, lumpectomy is equivalent to mastectomy, (see ref 27 in paper) even though patients who undergo mastectomy experience fewer local recurrences.
 For women with invasive cancer, radiotherapy is given to prevent in-breast recurrence, but the effect of radiotherapy on mortality is acknowledged to be small. (see ref 26 in paper) In the SEER database, these relationships between local recurrence and mortality hold equally well for patients with DCIS.
 These observations have been reported in other studies as well. (see ref 7, 10, and 28 in paper)